0alexs/Point.uv/README.md

     (2) clone this repository from git ($git clone ...)
     (3) go to project dir, and make project from Makefie ($make)

-    The output will be: Point.uv
+    The output will be: Point